babyfish-ct/graphql-provider/doc/mutation.md

 This is what the [previous article](./input-mapper.md) said, graphql-provider does not require developers to face two similar but different objects *(Entity and Input)*, and does not require developers to write unconstructive code and convert input to entity.

+Entity objects such as *Book*, *BookStore* and *Author* are kimmer objects, kimmer objects support dynamics *(see https://github.com/babyfish-ct/kimmer/blob/main/doc/kimmer-core/dynamic.md to know more)*.
+Whether it is a partial object, a complete object, a shallow object tree, or a deep object tree, it can be expressed as an entity object (*Book* here).
+This is why all three Input objects can be automatically mapped to *Book* objects.

+Whether an entity object is a partial object, a complete object, a shallow object tree, or a deep object tree, the *R2dbcClient.save()* function allows developers to save it in one sentence, this is why the implementation of mutation is so simple.

 ## 2. Decide the return type of mutation

 ## 3. Add transaction